Anthony Anderson: 2005–2014: Film and television roles

+2014–2022: Black-ish and involvement in game shows

 In 2014, Anderson began starring as Andre "Dre" Johnson on the ABC sitcom Black-ish, which completed its eight-season run in 2022.
 During its run Anderson received 11 Primetime Emmy Award nominations and three Golden Globe Award nominations.
 In 2022, Anderson was not nominated as a producer or actor for its final season.
 He reacted to the news while guest hosting Jimmy Kimmel Live! joking, "Can you believe that shit?
 Now I'm not saying the voters were stupid for not nominating me or Black-ish or Tracee, I'm just saying they're racist."
 He also serves as executive producer on its spinoffs Grown-ish, which premiered on Freeform in 2018, and Mixed-ish, which ran on ABC for two seasons from 2019 to 2021.
-He also played Dre in episodes of both series.

-Since 2016, he has been the host of To Tell the Truth, which also airs on ABC.
-In 2002, he voiced Ray Ray in an episode of the Disney Channel animated series The Proud Family.
-He will reprise the role in an episode of the second season of its revival series The Proud Family: Louder and Prouder, airing in 2023.

-In October of 2022, Anderson and his mother Doris began filming Anthony Anderson and Mom: European Vacation to be aired on the E! nework.
+He guest starred as Dre in episodes on both series.
+From 2016 to 2022, he was the host of To Tell the Truth, which also aired on ABC.
+In 2019, Anderson was a guest panelist in season two of The Masked Singer.
+He later competed in season ten as "Rubber Ducky" and was eliminated in the first episode when competing in Group A. In October 2022, Anderson and his mother Doris began filming Anthony Anderson and Mom: European Vacation to be aired on the E! network.

-In March 2023, it was announced that Anderson will be a lead in ABC's upcoming comedy series Public Defender.

-Film

-Anderson has worked as an actor since his film debut in Liberty Heights, often in comedic roles.
-Among his more prominent feature films are: Kangaroo Jack, which was one of his first films as a leading actor; My Baby's Daddy; Hustle & Flow; Agent Cody Banks 2: Destination London; and King's Ransom, which to date is his only starring role.
-Anderson had a small role in the Academy Award-winning Martin Scorsese film The Departed.
-Additionally, Anderson had a supporting role in Scary Movie 3 and Scary Movie 4.
-He was originally set to return in Scary Movie 5 with Regina Hall and Kevin Hart.
-In June 2010, he was cast in a minor role in Scream 4.

-Directorial work

-In 2009, Anderson directed a one-minute short film featuring his Law & Order co-star Jeremy Sisto.
-The short was made for the Responsibility Project, a joint initiative of NBC and Liberty Mutual Group.
-The short aired during the In The House episode "Reality Bites" on October 16, 2009.
+2023–present: We Are Family and controversy

+In November 2023, it was announced that Anderson and his mother Doris would host the Fox game show We Are Family, replacing Jamie Foxx and his daughter, Corinne, who were originally set to host the show.
+It premiered on January 3, 2024.

+In December 2023, Anderson was named as the host of the 75th Primetime Emmy Awards.
+The decision for Anderson to host was met with controversy due to his multiple allegations of rape and sexual assault.
+The Sexual Violence Prevention Association (SVPA) urged the Emmys and Fox, the network set to air the 2024 ceremony, to reconsider Anderson as host writing, "The entertainment industry has the power and responsibility to protect individuals from sexual violence...the Emmys and Fox to not only remove Anderson as host, but to also conduct their due diligence going forward when selecting hosts."
+The telecast was met with mixed reviews and some criticism, in particular, regarding a recurring bit in which Anderson's mother interrupted acceptance speeches that went on too long.
+Some on social media cited the moment when Anderson's mother interrupted a speech given by Jennifer Coolidge, who won for The White Lotus, as being "rude" and "disrespectful".